Anahkiasen/cookie-monster/README.md

 ./node_modules/.bin/grunt
 ```

-Then commit your changes and push :
+Next you can commit your changes and push :

 ```bash
 git commit -am "Edited some stuff" git push origin master
 ```

+Once that is done, go back on Github where your fork is, and create a pull request from there.

 ## Contributors